Policy

 ** This may include periods during which the worker was:

-Sarah, a clerk, has a work related injury.
+Sarah, a clerk, has a work-related injury.
 After 12 weeks of LOE benefits the WSIB recalculates Sarah's long-term average earnings.
 The usual recalculation period is 730 days (24 months).
-During this period Sarah was on a 182 day (six month) maternity leave and had no earnings.
-This six month non-earning period is deducted from the recalculation period reducing it from 730 days to 548 days.
+During this period Sarah was on a 182-day (six month) pregnancy leave and had no earnings.
+This six-month non-earning period is deducted from the recalculation period reducing it from 730 days to 548 days.
 The 548 days are then divided into the total earnings from all employers to produce the long-term average earnings.

 The WSIB may require workers to provide supporting documentation with respect to non-earning periods.
 The following are accepted documents: